aaravbejjinki/uf-gud-designathon-2024/README.md

 ## Inspiration
-The inspiration behind MediChat stemmed from our collective desire to address the pressing issues of mental health, boredom, and isolation among patients in hospitals.
-Recognizing the crucial need for support and connection, we set out to create innovative solutions that harness the power of technology to make a meaningful impact.
+The inspiration behind MediChat stemmed from my collective desire to address the pressing issues of mental health, boredom, and isolation among patients in hospitals.
+Recognizing the crucial need for support and connection, I set out to create innovative solutions that harness the power of technology to make a meaningful impact.

 ## What it does
 MediChat comprises three groundbreaking implementations tailored to enhance mental health support and alleviate feelings of isolation:

-1. **Comprehensive App for Connections and Cultural Exchange:** Our app facilitates diverse connections and cultural exchange opportunities.
+1. **Comprehensive App for Connections and Cultural Exchange:** My app facilitates diverse connections and cultural exchange opportunities.
 Patients can engage with fellow patients or non-patients, choosing from a variety of languages to communicate.
-With built-in translation capabilities, we promote language literacy while fostering meaningful cultural and social interactions within patients and outsiders.
+With built-in translation capabilities, I can promote language literacy while fostering meaningful cultural and social interactions within patients and outsiders.

-2. **Discord Bot for Monitoring and Support:** Our Discord bot actively monitors conversations within our dedicated server, instantly reaching out via direct message whenever patients express distress or mention trigger words related to stress or suicidal thoughts.
-The bot gives users the option too chat with a virtual human that we created during this Design-A-Thon.
+2. **Discord Bot for Monitoring and Support:** My Discord bot actively monitors conversations within my dedicated server, instantly reaching out via direct message whenever patients express distress or mention trigger words related to stress or suicidal thoughts.
+The bot gives users the option too chat with a virtual human that I created during this Hack-A-Thon.

-3. **Virtual Human Companion:** We introduce a revolutionary virtual human companion accessible through the Discord bot.
+3. **Virtual Human Companion:** I introduced a revolutionary virtual human companion accessible through the Discord bot.
 This compassionate AI provides a safe space for patients to articulate their mental health concerns, offering guidance on stress management, life responsibilities, sleep hygiene, and concentration enhancement.
 The virtual human works via message or voice dictation, ensuring that patients who do not have capabilities of typing to this virtual human can still communicate.

-## How we built it
+## How I built it
-In engineering MediChat, we harmonized technological prowess with human-centric design principles.
-Here's how we brought our vision to life:
+In engineering MediChat, I harmonized technological prowess with human-centric design principles.
+Here's how I brought my vision to life:

-- **Comprehensive App Development:** We meticulously crafted an app interface optimized for intuitive navigation and accessibility using Figma, a collaborative design tool.
-Additionally, employing HTML, CSS, and JavaScript, we architected a virtual human website characterized by an inviting user interface and seamless user experience.
+- **Comprehensive App Development:** I meticulously crafted an app interface optimized for intuitive navigation and accessibility using Figma, a collaborative design tool.
+Additionally, employing HTML, CSS, and JavaScript, I architected a virtual human website characterized by an inviting user interface and seamless user experience.

-- **Discord Bot Infrastructure:** Utilizing Python in conjunction with Discord.py, we engineered a bot infrastructure capable of real-time communication and personalized support.
+- **Discord Bot Infrastructure:** Utilizing Python in conjunction with Discord.py, I engineered a bot infrastructure capable of real-time communication and personalized support.

-- **Virtual Human Companion:** Leveraging Dialogflow, an AI-powered conversational platform, we developed a virtual human with sophisticated natural language understanding capabilities, fostering empathetic interactions with patients.
+- **Virtual Human Companion:** Leveraging Dialogflow, an AI-powered conversational platform, I developed a virtual human with sophisticated natural language understanding capabilities, fostering empathetic interactions with patients.

 ## Setup and Running Guide for Discord Bot (MediPal)